devanonaufal/sphixmail/README.md

 ---

-## Multi-Domain
+## Multi-Domain Support

-Support multiple email domains simultaneously — **no redeployment needed**:
+Support multiple email domains simultaneously — no redeployment needed:

-1. Enable Email Routing for each domain in Cloudflare Dashboard and route catch-all to the `sphixmail` worker
+1. Enable Email Routing for each domain in the Cloudflare Dashboard and route its catch-all to the `sphixmail` worker
 2. Open **Admin Panel → Domains** → click **Add Domain**
-3. Enter the domain name → Save
+3. Enter the domain name and save

-The new domain immediately appears in the frontend dropdown and starts receiving emails.
+The new domain appears immediately in the frontend dropdown and starts receiving emails.

 > `MAIL_DOMAIN` in `wrangler.toml` is only used as the initial seed domain on first deploy.
-All domain management after that is done through the Admin Panel.
+All domain management afterward is done through the Admin Panel.

 ---

 ## Maintenance

-### Redeploy after code changes:
+**Redeploy after code changes:**
 ```bash
 npm run deploy
 ```

-### Run database migrations (after schema changes):
+**Run database migrations after schema changes:**
 ```bash
 npm run db:migrate
 ```
 > Safe to run multiple times — existing data is never dropped.

-### Automatic Cleanup (Cron)
-Every hour, Cloudflare runs automated maintenance:
+**Automatic cleanup (cron):** every hour, Cloudflare runs maintenance to:
 - Delete old messages (if auto-delete is enabled in Settings)
-- Purge old logs (> 2–3 days)
+- Purge old logs (older than 2–3 days)
 - Remove expired admin sessions

 ---

 ## Contributing

-Contributions are welcome!
-Whether it's bug reports, feature requests, or code improvements, your help makes Sphixmail better for everyone.
+Contributions are welcome — bug reports, feature requests, and code improvements all help make Sphixmail better.

-### 🐛 Found a Bug?
+### Reporting a Bug
 1. Check [existing issues](https://github.com/devanonaufal/sphixmail/issues) to avoid duplicates
-2. Open a new issue with:
+2. Open a new issue including:
-   - Clear description of the problem
+   - A clear description of the problem
    - Steps to reproduce
-   - Expected vs actual behavior
+   - Expected vs. actual behavior
    - Your environment (browser, OS, Cloudflare region if relevant)

-### 💡 Have a Feature Request?
+### Requesting a Feature
 1. Open an issue with the `enhancement` label
 2. Describe the feature and its use case
-3. Explain why it would benefit other users
+3. Explain the benefit to other users

-### 🔧 Want to Contribute Code?
+### Contributing Code
 1. Fork this repository
 2. Create a feature branch: `git checkout -b feature/your-feature`
-3. Make your changes following the existing code style
+3. Make your changes, following the existing code style
-4. Test thoroughly (both frontend and backend if applicable)
+4. Test thoroughly (frontend and backend, as applicable)
-5. Commit with clear messages: `git commit -m "feat: add your feature"`
+5. Commit with a clear message: `git commit -m "feat: add your feature"`
 6. Push to your fork: `git push origin feature/your-feature`
-7. Open a Pull Request with:
+7. Open a pull request including:
-   - Clear description of changes
+   - A clear description of the changes
-   - Screenshots/demos for UI changes
+   - Screenshots or demos for UI changes
-   - Any breaking changes highlighted
+   - Any breaking changes, clearly highlighted

-### 📋 Development Setup
+### Development Setup

 ```bash
 # Clone your fork